aspectt69/Knight-Platformer-Game/README.md

 The only asset I made myself was the jump orb, everything else is from here: https://brackeysgames.itch.io/brackeys-platformer-bundle

-I suck at making assets and was more focused on the coding side so I used these assets to make a game to learn how Godot works.
+I suck at making assets and was more focused on the coding side so I used these assets so I could focus on learning Godot.